 About SAHSSISupported Accommodation and Homelessness Services Shoalhaven Illawarra

 In October 2014, Wollongong and Warilla Women’s Refuges merged to create Supported Accommodation and Homelessness Services Shoalhaven Illawarra (SAHSSI).
-Combined SAHSSI builds on 66 years experience supporting vulnerable women and families.
-We provide support and referrals to clients and specialise in the following areas:

 A world where all people live safely, independently and free from abuse.